DeFacts-Protocol/blindproof-subnet/README.md

 Together: private, proven, settled — a cell no deployed system occupies.

+## How it works (one job)

+1. **Client masks & submits.** The input commitment is anchored on-chain; the miner receives only noise.
+2. **Miner executes blind & proves.** Every piece of the computation carries a ZK proof; the bundle is posted to a public store and its hash committed on-chain.
+3. **Validator verifies in ~20 ms — and money moves.** Four public checks pass: the miner's weight rises (emissions) and the client's escrowed fee releases (revenue).
+Any watcher can re-run the same checks; a false credit is slashable.

 ## Settlement is the new primitive

 Verification is cheap enough (~20 ms) to run *before* payment on every job — not sampled, not probabilistic.
 One verified proof moves both money streams at once: the miner's validator-set weight rises (emissions), and the client's escrowed fee releases (revenue).
 Every crediting decision is publicly re-checkable, so a false credit is a slashable offense any watcher can prove for a bounty.
 And because every paid job leaves a proof bundle hashed on-chain, the subnet's revenue ledger is auditable by anyone.